 Governor Brian Sandoval can urge the legislature to consider a state residential solar tax credit, implement a smaller scale solar distributed generation program as part of the state’s RPS, and add a solar sales tax exemption for homeowners.

 With all that sunshine in Nevada, it can be done.
-We’re waiting patiently to improve your grade.
+We’re waiting patiently to improve your grade even further.

 In the meantime, we urge you to still get a personalized solar quote so you can see how the numbers pencil out for you.